HyperHumanic/hyperhumanic.github.io/body.md

 Natural remedies for healing wounds and injuries.
 Also strengthens the immune system and gut health

+##### Skin anti aging

+Papaya
+Papaya contains an enzyme called papain, which has anti-aging benefits

+Pumpkin seeds
+Protect from free radical damage & boosts collagen production

+Vegetable Juices
+Contains antioxidants, which help protect our skin from the effect of free radicals.

+Coconut water
+It is composed of a phytohormone called kinetin, which helps to provide anti-aging and antioxidant effects.

+Flax seeds
+The omega-3 in flaxseeds helps your body to produce collagen, prevent wrinkles and other forms of premature aging.

+Ginger and turmeric
+Contains Anti-aging properties.
+Also, helps to prevent DNA damage and help DNA repair.

+JONIZED WATER alkalized, activated, living water Anti oxidant equivalent to 30 glass of green tea It contain many antioxidants which help to neutralize free radicals & reduce their damaging effects on skin

 ## Monitoring of indicators

 Importance of data driven monitoring.